3 Winter Safety Tips while Exploring Canmore and Kananaskis

 In this article with tips from our friends at Alberta Parks and Yamnuska Mountain Adventures, we’ll dive into how to keep you safe while having fun in the snow.

-Stay up-to-date on current trail conditions and wildlife activity by visiting the Alberta Parks Advisory and Trail Report pages, and Avalanche Canada’s Forecast website.
+Stay up-to-date on current trail conditions, wildlife activity and avalanche risk by checking the Alberta Parks Advisory and Trail Report pages, as well as Avalanche Canada’s Forecast website.

 Looking to experience the wilderness with a low-impact activity?
-Walking tours, nordic walking, and guided snowshoe hikes led by Get Outside can be enjoyed by all skill levels.
+Walking tours, Nordic walking, and guided snowshoe hikes led by Get Outside can be enjoyed by all skill levels.

 Canadian Rockies Experience offers luxury, tailored guided snowshoe tours, ice walks, hikes, and sightseeing.
 Enjoy a hot drink while you explore three national parks in one tour, and take in some of the most iconic landscapes the Canadian Rockies has to offer.